Application and Admission

 Please understand that we do not have the capacitiy to do pre-evaluations to decide whether a candidate's application would potentially be successful!

-Application for the 2025 intake is online-only via the heiCO application center, no original documents have to be sent to Heidelberg University by postal mail at this point of time.
-If applicable, authenticity of documents will be checked after admission during the enrollment period.
+Application is online-only via the heiCO application center, no original documents have to be sent to Heidelberg University by postal mail.

 You can follow the status of your application in your personal heiCO section and the overall process here:

-[exact calendar dates] of the various steps will be added at the time:
+[exact calendar dates] of the various steps will be continuously added

 [1 Feb - 15 March]